kollective-networks/kltv.kombine/doc/api.md

 Returns: PortableExecutableReference or null if was not posible.

+##### P:Kltv.Kombine.KombineScript.ParentScript
+ Holds the parent script if any

 ##### F:Kltv.Kombine.KombineScript.State
- Holds the script state That includes: -Precompiled binary -Targets with sources state -Custom script data
+ Holds the script state That includes: -Precompiled binary -Custom script data

 ##### P:Kltv.Kombine.KombineScript.ClassName
  Class name for the script.
 It will be the script name plus _class sufix